-Our comprehensive historical audit went from a macro level study into the development of gender roles —from early hunter/gatherer to modern societal structures — to analyzing the first, second and third waves of Feminism through their goals, successes, cultural context, and opposition.
+Our historical audit combined a macro level study into the development of gender roles through time and place—from early hunter/gatherer communities to modern-day culture—with a cultural analysis of the first, second and third waves of Feminism.

 We conducted in-depth interviews with scholars and thought leaders from within the feminist movement.
-We also spoke with young people and parents and teachers of young people, those who represent the movements future.
-We sought understanding that focused on bridging both gender and generational gaps in culture.
+We also spoke with young people and their parents and teachers—aiming for an understanding that focused on bridging both gender and generational gaps.

 People would rather be associated with causes than with labels.